nguyenkhoi2806/FE---Micro-Frontends-assignment/README.md

 ## How to run api quickly

-- First you run command `sh script/start-api.sh` to start service
+- First you run command `sh script/start-api.sh` to start all services
-- After that yoy run command `sh script/migrate-data.sh` to migrate data
+- After that you run command `sh script/migrate-data.sh` to migrate data

 ---